-PlayerUnknown’s Battlegrounds first amassed a huge following on PC and later Xbox One, but the free-to-play PUBG Mobile offers a great alternative version for anyone itching to get their battle royale fix on the go.
+PlayerUnknown’s Battlegrounds first amassed a huge following on PC and later Xbox One and PlayStation 4, but the free-to-play PUBG Mobile offers a great alternative version for anyone itching to get their battle royale fix on the go.
 The game uses a combination of virtual buttons and sticks to create a shooting experience much better than it has any right to be, and with optional motion controls, you can even fine-tune your shot to take out the most distant targets with a sniper rifle.
 As with its big siblings, PUBG Mobile supports duo and team-based matches, and built-in voice chat allows you to coordinate with your teammates before you approach a new area.

 You can actually play PUBG Mobile in either first-person or third-person perspectives, and you don’t even have to have a mobile device to get in on the action.
 Publisher Tencent developed its own emulation tool so you can play the game from your PC with a mouse and keyboard setup.
 It won’t have the same fidelity as the full PlayerUnknown’s Battlegrounds, but it’s completely free to play and just as addicting.